sveltejs/kit/documentation/docs/15-types.md

 		// markup, so we need this
 		"preserveValueImports": true,

-		// This ensures both SvelteKit
+		// This ensures both `svelte-kit build`
-		// and SvelteKit package build correctly
+		// and `svelte-kit package` work correctly
 		"lib": ["esnext", "DOM"],
 		"moduleResolution": "node",
 		"module": "esnext",